wp-graphql/wp-graphql/docs/upgrading.md

 ### 8. **Does WPGraphQL provide long-term support (LTS) for specific versions?**

 At this time, WPGraphQL does not offer long-term support for specific versions.
-We recommend staying up to date with the latest 2 major versions to ensure compatibility and support.
+We recommend staying up to date with the latest version to ensure compatibility and support.

 ### 9. **Are security updates backported to older versions?**

-General and critical security updates are only backported to the **last 2 major versions** when possible in a non-breaking way.
+General and critical security updates are only backported to the latest `minor.patch` of the last 2 major versions when possible in a non-breaking way.
 If you are using an older version of WPGraphQL, we recommend upgrading to a supported version to ensure your site remains secure.orted to the **last 2 major versions**.
 If you are using an older version of WPGraphQL, we recommend upgrading to a supported version to ensure your site remains secure.